When your head hits the pillow some nights, why is it that you’re exhausted but your brain won’t shut down?

 Every day that you work hard, you’re one step closer to buying that Lamborghini.
 Even though you’re a ways off from buying it, you see a path to get there.
 You’re hustling.

 Hard work got you this far!
 You can’t help but think, though, would your wholesaling business continue to thrive if the real estate market crashed.

 Would hard work be enough?
 Would buyers still be buying?

-You’re at the point where expanding your team would really help out.
+You’re at the point where expanding your team would really help out, and investing in their growth by training them on your real estate flipping software to scale your lead management will help you close deals more efficiently.
 But crap.
 Feeling uncertain about the market keeps you from actually pulling the trigger.